raphpeguet/JRS-demo-dynamic-DB-connection/README.md

 INSTALLATION

-1. Download and Import the repository exportsin your JasperReports Server 6.4 or later</br>
+1. Download and Import the repository exports in your JasperReports Server Enterprise 6.4 or later</br>
-  a.  called DatasourceSwitch.zip </br>
+  a.
+DatasourceSwitch.zip will import the Dashboard and all the resources it uses including the dynamic datasource connection</br>
-  b.
-The one called users will import the organizations and users needed.</br>
+  b. organization_1_JRSexport includes the sub-organizations, their profile attributes and the users that are needed.</br>
+  NOTE: You can import these with jasperadmin user in default organization</br>
 2. Create the DB and import the data.</br>
   a.
 The sample is configure to run automatically on a bundle install so using the DB Postgres bundled located at Jasperreportserver(version)/postgresql/bin</br>
   b.
 Download the sql files that includes all the data we need</br>